fusonic/php-http-kernel-extensions/README.md

   the `Fusonic\HttpKernelExtensions\Attribute\FromRequest` [attribute](src/Attribute/FromRequest.php).
 Alternatively the
   attribute can also be set on the class of the parameter (see example below).
-- Strong type checks will be enforced for PUT, POST, PATCH and DELETE during serialization and it will result in an error if the types in the request body don't match the expected ones in the dto.
+- Strong type checks will be enforced for PUT, POST, PATCH and DELETE during serialization and it will result in an error if the types in the request body don't match the expected ones in the DTO.
 - Type enforcement will be disabled for all other requests e.g. GET as query parameters will always be transferred as string.
 - The request body will be combined with route parameters for PUT, POST, PATCH and DELETE requests (query parameters